 When you eat carbohydrates, they are turned into glucose and used for energy now, or stored in your cells for later use.
 Fifteen minutes to one and a half hours after you eat carbohydrates, your blood sugar, also called blood glucose, will rise.

-Your body needs the energy that carbohydrates provide so cutting them out is not an option.
-Instead, you can learn to better control the amount of carbohydrates you eat, what types of carbohydrates you eat, and when you eat them, to help prevent long-term health problems.
+Your body needs the energy that carbohydrates provide, so cutting them out is not an option.
+Instead, you can learn to better control the amount of carbohydrates you eat, what types of carbohydrates you eat and when you eat them, to help prevent high blood glucose and the long-term health problems it can cause.
 This is called carbohydrate counting.

 Carbohydrates affect your blood glucose.
 To better control your diabetes and still enjoy carbohydrate foods, begin to carbohydrate count.
-Choose healthy carbohydrates like fruits, vegetables and whole grains.
-Measure your portions and check your blood glucose regularly to ensure you are keeping your blood glucose in your target range.
+Meet with your diabetes care team to set up a meal plan and begin to understand the amount of carbohydrates in the foods you eat to keep your blood glucose in your target range.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.